-Here are some aerial photography tips, as requested by readers of my Flying Carpet column, and fans of my fine art aerial photographic prints.
+Here are some aerial photography tips, as requested by readers and fans of my fine art aerial photographic prints.
 Note that in some respects I’d be considered an aerial photography amateur, because 1) I shoot in the course of travel rather than flying dedicated missions seeking the best light, weather, and shooting conditions and 2) I usually shoot through the awful filter of aircraft windows.

 Technically-great aerial photography requires shooting through open windows, or at least high-grade glass.
 (Check your airplane’s POH for any limitations before opening windows in flight.)

 My photography, however, “focuses” on opportunities I cannot plan for.
 I always carry my camera when flying, out of its case and ready for action.
 So while my shots might not always technically match those of the pros, I often catch things they might have missed. (“Sunset Rains”, for example, was captured on a routine flight where few pilots would have brought their cameras.)
 That being said, following are my tips.

 - Smartphone aerial shots are often fine for social media posting, but use a quality digital camera if you have any aspirations to print or publish your photographs.
 After all, you can’t go back and retake the photo!
 This camera should be a recent model capturing “high dynamic range” that collects additional shadow and highlight recovery information.
 This is particularly important in high-contrast light areas such as the US mountain West.

 - High resolution is important both to capture detail on the ground, and because post-cropping is often required.

 - Also, because post-processing is almost always required, it is best to shoot RAW files.
 (I shoot RAW+JPEG.)

 - Identify the clearest, least distorting shooting directions from your cockpit.
 Usually this will be through side windows.
 Shooting forward rarely yields good results because the windshield’s compound curves add distortion, plus you may be photographing through a propeller.

 - Early morning and late in the day offer the most dramatic lighting.
 Midday offers saturated colors but few shadows for contrast.